linds29877/independence/iNdependence/Other Files/README.txt

 Credit to:

-  - iZsh for the code based on iASign and for the new (fast) jailbreak method
+  - iZsh for the code based on iASign
   - geohot, ixtli, nightwatch, warren, ziel for the code based on iPhoneInterface
   - nightwatch again for jailbreak exploit
   - ixtli again for helping fix jailbreak on PPC
   - Matt Johnston for DropbearSSH
   - nightwatch, netkas, and nervegas for the binkit binaries
   - MHW for the code based on iphone-fixpng
+  - anonymous for the new (fast) jailbreak method

 Cheers to the iPhoneDev team!